JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 2: Trajectories

-This plot begins simialrly to the last one, since we are again using a matplotlib meshgrid.
+This plot begins similarly to the last one, since we are again using a matplotlib meshgrid.
 The wave height data (stored under the variable 'Hwave') uses the rho position coordinates.

 ```python
 # get position coordinates